hkirk/swtafp-slides/slides/08/08-finite-trees.md

 * From Greek and means Down+Shape
 * Used to collapse a recursive structure to a new value
     * think Fold/FoldBack from List
-* All functions on recusive datastructure can be defined by this
+* All functions on recusive datastructure can be defined by this technic

 ----